2008 United States House of Representatives elections in Florida: District 12

+Predictions

 Results

 Adam Putnam was reelected, receiving 57.5 percent of the vote.

 District 13

 Freshman Republican incumbent Vern Buchanan (campaign website) was again challenged by Democratic banker Christine Jennings (campaign website).
 Former Democratic Congressional candidate Jan Schneider also filed, running as an Independent.
 This was expected to be a competitive race in 2008, though Buchanan was far ahead of Jennings in fundraising.
 CQ Politics forecasted the race as 'Leans Republican'.
 George W. Bush won 56% of the district's vote in 2004 (CPVI=R+4).

 Buchanan was certified as having won in 2006 by a 369-vote margin over Jennings, but Jennings challenged the election in court.
 Although Buchanan was seated by the House, the House has made no final decision on the matter.
 In mid-July 2007, Jennings announced she would run again in 2008.